 We love working with long-time locals because they know the well-seasoned spots that locals return to over and over again.
-We asked Minneapolis natives Paul Spring and Sophia Heymans to send us some of their favorite local digs.
+We asked these natives of the Twin Cities, Paul Spring and Sophia Heymans, to send us some of their favorite digs for this guide to local Minneapolis.
 We're not talking about the most-instagrammable-coffee-shop, we're talking about the people and places that embody the spirit of a city.
 When we make it up to Minneapolis next, this will be our short list.

 1. MINNEHAHA FALLS